 1. REARWARD CROSS

-For vehicles that are 4-wheel, all-wheel, or rear-wheel drive, the rearward cross pattern is recommended.
+For vehicles that are rear wheel drive vehicles, the rearward cross pattern is recommended.
 Rear tires are moved to the forward axle and kept on the same side of the vehicle while the front tires are moved to opposite sides of the rear axle.

-Recommended for front-wheel drive vehicles such as light-weight trucks and sedans, all tires are moved diagonally, meaning tires are switched from one axle to the opposite as well as being repositioned from one side to the other.
+Recommended for 4-wheel and all wheel drive vehicles such as light-weight trucks and sedans, all tires are moved diagonally, meaning tires are switched from one axle to the opposite as well as being repositioned from one side to the other.